• Summary

 SCHIAVONI, OTIS, SEAWRIGHT, RAGA, TAYLOR, LASHER, ANDERSON, BORES,

-MORENO, SEPTIMO -- read once and referred to the Committee on Housing
+MORENO, SEPTIMO, WRIGHT -- read once and referred to the Committee on

-Housing in accordance with Assembly Rule 3, sec.
-2 -- committee
+Committee on Housing in accordance with Assembly Rule 3, sec.
+2 --

 AN ACT to amend the emergency tenant protection act of nineteen seven-